HHK-ETH/findings-sheet/OlympusDAO-Contest-03-2023/get-rewards.md

 ## Summary

-auraRewardPool().getReward doesn't use the right parameters.
+In vault, auraRewardPool().getReward doesn't use the right parameters.

 ## Vulnerability Detail